 Both Christie’s and Phillip’s went Rolex crazy this month, with the latter auction producing one major and one minor world record for watch fans to bank for forum trivia.

 On May 14th, the yellow gold Oyster Paul Newman Daytona (ref.
-6263) became the most expensive Daytona ever when it sold for over 3.7 million dollars.
+6263) became the most expensive Daytona ever when it sold for over 2.9 million pounds.

 The Daytona is one of the most popular collector’s models in the world, but it is just one model.
 The record, as impressive as it is, doesn’t come close to the jaw-dropping price achieved by the watch that can now be known as the most expensive Rolex ever.